Discover How to Add Another Precious Metal Beyond Gold and Silver To Your IRA

 While the IRS places strict rules on exactly which precious metals and which kinds of coins and bars can be held in an IRA, individuals continue to purchase metals like palladium within these accounts.
 So how do these metals fit in with their retirement strategy?

-Similar to other precious metals like gold and silver, palladium is seen as both a hedge against market volatility and as a potential way to maintain retirement savings if other asset classes like stocks and bonds fall.
+Similar to other precious metals like gold and silver, palladium is seen as both a hedge against economic volatility and as a potential way to maintain retirement savings if other asset classes.

 Hedge against inflation

-But it’s not just volatility in the stock and bond markets that make precious metals like palladium so valued.
-With the large liquidity protection programs at central banks around the world, as well as historically low interest rates—including some negative rates—fears of inflation can easily creep back into financial markets.
+But it’s not just volatility in the economy that make precious metals like palladium so valued.
+With the large liquidity protection programs at central banks around the world, as well as historically low interest rates—including some negative rates—fears of inflation can easily creep back.
 While major currencies like the U.S. Dollar haven’t seen massive inflation in decades, fears of it are not very far off.
 That makes metal assets like palladium, gold and silver even more precious.

 How to Buy Palladium in an IRA